tomkimpson/PulsarMockData/README.md

 1. Generate "clean" TOAs by passing `.tim` & `.par` files through `tempo2`
 2. Add noise (GW, white, red) to clean TOAs to get "perturbed TOAs"
-3. Convert "perturbed TOAs" to frequencies which whill be ingested by the Kalman filter
+3. Convert "perturbed TOAs" to frequencies which will be ingested by the Kalman filter

 A demo of this approach is found in `notebooks/01.explore_how_to_generate_frequencies`.